HFrajacomo/Draconic-Revolution/Game Details/Block_Updates.md

  - Will disrupt the prediction of in-game time in regards to game logic during heavy BUD activity

-**In short, the approach we've taken in this game, is the FPS-Safe System!**
+**In short, the approach we've taken in this game, is the BUD-Safe System!
+(But we will add the option of toggling FPS-Safe Scheduling for Server owners in the future)**

 # Congratulations